Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 Create a marketing strategy that features higher-margin products.
 This can help you increase sales and profits.
 You’ll also want to encourage customers to pair low-margin products with high-margin upsells.

-For example, in convenience stores, cigarettes have very low margins, most commonly about 4-6% margins.
+For example, in convenience stores, cigarettes have very low margins, most commonly about 4-6% margins, according to AIMS Public Health.
 Upselling beverages, lighters, and smoking accessories (high-margin items) to this audience will help you increase profitability.

 Switch to FTx POS.
 Upgrade your POS system!
 Full support and data migration services to help you transition to the industry’s best POS.
 Get in touch with a POS expert now to learn more.